ethdevnews/ethdevnews-website/src/content/issues/ethdevnews-weekly-0.md

 ---
 title: 'ethdevnews weekly #0'
-description: 'Ethereum news, May 2 2025: update your nodes'
+description: 'hello world, update your nodes ready for Pectra'
 date: 'May 2 2025'
 ---